Umio-Yasuno/amdgpu-profile-switcher/README.md

 # amdgpu-profile-switcher
-`amdgpu-profile-switcher` is a simple tool that automatically switches profiles for AMDGPU, not a overclock/undervolt tool.
+`amdgpu-profile-switcher` is a simple tool that automatically switches profiles for AMDGPU, and it also allows for advanced settings such as overclocking, undervolting, and fan control.
 The tool switches between perf level (`power_dpm_force_performance_level`) and power_profile (`pp_power_profile_mode`) depending on the process program name. (requires root privileges)

 ## Usage